dyatsouk/lib/README.md

 Strategies and their parameters can be described in a JSON **or YAML** file.
 Each role is mapped to a strategy class name and optional constructor arguments.
-For example in JSON:
+For example in JSON.
+Sample YAML configurations are available in the ``example_configs`` directory:

 ```json
 {